archiejs/archiejs-docs/README.md

 you should read about Archiejs.
 This structure or architecture is also very popular in Java world.

-You can find examples for a [module directory](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/tree/master/modules) and [depenency tree js](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js) in our demo app.
+You can find examples for a [module directory](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/tree/master/modules) and [dependency tree (see var `exports.app`)](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js) in our demo app.

 # Benefits